visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 Often, the most efficient I/O strategy for the simulation code is to make each processor write its domain to a separate file.
 The examples that follow assume parallel simulations will write 1 file per processor.
-It is possible for multiple processors to append their data to a single Silo_ file but it requires synchronization and that technique is beyond the scope of the examples that will be presented.
+It is possible for multiple processors to append their data to a single Silo_ file but it requires synchronization and that technique is beyond the scope of the examples presented here.

 This paradigm for handling parallel I/O with Silo is known as the `Multiple Independent File (MIF) Parallel I/O Paradigm <https://www.hdfgroup.org/2017/03/mif-parallel-io-with-hdf5/>`__
 In fact, there is a header file available in Silo_, ``pmpio.h``, which facilitates this mode of *writing* Silo_ files.
 An example of its use can be found in Silo_'s test suite, `pmpio_silo_test_mesh.c <https://github.com/LLNL/Silo/blob/main/tests/pmpio_silo_test_mesh.c>`__

 Creating a new Silo file
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The first step to saving data to a Silo_ file is to create the file and obtain a handle that will be used to reference the file.
 The handle will be passed to other Silo_ function calls in order to add new objects to the file.
-Silo_ creates new files using the **DBCreate** function, which takes the name of the new file, access modes, a descriptive comment, and the underlying file type as arguments.
+Silo_ creates new files using the ``DBCreate`` function, which takes the name of the new file, access modes, a descriptive comment, and the underlying file type as arguments.
 In addition to being a library, Silo_ is a self-describing data model, which can be implemented on top of many different underlying file formats.
-Silo_ includes drivers that allow it to read data from several different file formats, the most important of which are: PDB (A legacy LLNL file format) format, and HDF5 format.
+Silo_ includes drivers that allow it to read data from several different file formats, the most important of which are: Portable DataBase (PDB) (A legacy LLNL format), and HDF5 format.
 Silo_ files stored in HDF5 format often provide performance advantages so the following code to open a Silo_ file will create HDF5-based Silo_ files.
-You tell Silo_ to create HDF5-based Silo_ files by passing the **DB_HDF5** argument to the **DBCreate** function.
+You tell Silo_ to create HDF5-based Silo_ files by passing the ``DB_HDF5`` argument to the ``DBCreate`` function.
-If your Silo_ library does not have built-in HDF5 support then you can pass **DB_PDB** instead to create PDB-based Silo_ files.
+If your Silo_ library does not have built-in HDF5 support then you can pass ``DB_PDB`` instead to create PDB-based Silo_ files.

 Example for creating a new Silo file: